HealthInfo Canterbury

 It's very important to finish the whole course of antibiotics to prevent the infection coming back.

-Your doctor may refer your tamaiti to a specialist in children’s health (paediatrician) if they are very unwell, need further tests or they don’t respond to treatment.
+Your doctor may refer your tamaiti to a specialist in children’s health (paediatrician) if they are very unwell, need further tests or they do not respond to treatment.

 If you think your tamaiti could have a UTI, contact your GP as soon as possible.